Pandaqi/Pandaqi-Studio/pandaqi-studio/content/own-goals-not-allowed/_index.md

 As always, I'm open to bug fixes, ideas, improvements, so long as they don't take longer than the time spent on the original game.

-Read the full devlog for the details behind the development: [[Devlog] Own Goals Not Allowed](/blog/videogames/one-week-games/devlog-own-goals-not-allowed) (on Pandaqi Blog)
+Read the full devlog for the details behind the development: [Own Goals Not Allowed](/blog/videogames/one-week-games/devlog-own-goals-not-allowed) (on Pandaqi Blog)

 Let me know your thoughts at: [schoolofpanda@gmail.com](mailto:schoolofpanda@gmail.com)